 Of course, as you write along, some of these things might change.
 Make sure you keep them updated as you go along.

-Also, if you use Scrivener to write your novel, I’ve written a separate article that discusses how to organize your writing in that software.
-You’ll see a very clear parallel on how to take the data from the outlining worksheet and move it to Scrivener.
+If you use Scrivener to write your novel, I’ve written a separate article that discusses how to organize your writing in that software.
+You’ll see an obvious parallel on how to take the data from the outlining worksheet and move it to Scrivener.

 Glossary & Ideas

-The next two tabs, Glossary and Ideas are for informational purposes.
-If you have any sudden ideas about your novel, but you are not sure where to put them yet or what to do with them, accumulate them in the Ideas tab.
+The next two tabs, Glossary, and Ideas are for informational purposes.
+If you have any sudden ideas about your novel, but you are unsure where to put them yet or what to do with them, accumulate them in the Ideas tab.

-The Glossary is very useful if you are writing speculative fiction.
+The Glossary is handy if you are writing speculative fiction.
 If your novel is science fiction or fantasy, you probably need to document some of the unusual terms that appear throughout your story.
 This will make it easy for you to remember what those are.

 Outlining – Plot, Setting, and History